-This tells you the percentage of residents who were given antipsychotic medications.
-While antipsychotic medications may be helpful for many patients, it is important to make sure these medications are being used appropriately.
-In limited cases, increased usage of these drugs may indicate a facility is using these drugs to control patient behavior.
+This metric is a measure of the percent of long-term stay residents receiving antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to confirm these medications are being used only where medically required.
+In limited cases, excessive reliance on these medications may suggest that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-These drugs are prescribed to patients suffering from depression and anxiety.
+This statistic indicates the percent of long-term residents who are given antianxiety medication.
+These drugs are used to treat residents suffering from anxiety and depression.